Best Garage Door Software for 2026 (Install, Service, and Repair Shops)

 What It Does Well for Garage Door

-The job form builder is more flexible than Housecall Pro’s, which means you can build a passable spring tension log or safety checklist within the platform.
+The job form builder is more flexible than Housecall Pro’s.
+You can build a passable spring tension log or safety checklist within the platform.
 Multi-line estimates work acceptably for door installs.

 What’s Missing

-The QuickBooks sync works but has historically been less reliable than FieldEdge or ServiceTitan’s integrations — worth testing thoroughly before committing if your bookkeeper lives in QuickBooks.
+The QuickBooks sync works but has historically been less reliable than FieldEdge or ServiceTitan’s integrations.
+It’s worth testing thoroughly before committing if your bookkeeper lives in QuickBooks.

 Ideal Fit

-1–6 truck shops doing a mix of residential and light commercial work, especially companies investing in paid advertising who want call tracking built into their workflow rather than bolted on.
+1–6 truck shops doing a mix of residential and light commercial work.
+This is especially good for companies investing in paid advertising who want call tracking built into their workflow rather than bolted on.

 FieldEdge